Money Smart Week

 Libraries of all types can and do participate, providing programming for all ages and all stages of life on topics such as: basic budgeting; managing student debt; retirement planning; home purchasing; saving money through couponing; and how to prevent identity theft.

-Visit the Money Smart Week home page for additional details about the latest Money Smart Week.
+Visit the Money Smart Week home page of the Federal Reserve Bank (Chicago) for additional details about the latest Money Smart Week.

 Follow Money Smart Week

 Continue to follow Money Smart Week / CRO on Twitter: #MoneySmartWeek

 Please link to http://www.ala.org/offices/money-smart-week unless you want to link to your own MSW activities.